viamrobotics/upload-module/README.md

 # upload-module action

+> [!NOTE]
+> These are pre-release instructions for people who want to test this action, and will not work well yet for production flows.

 This action uploads your module to the Viam modular registry.
 By default it runs both `update` (set your metadata) and `upload` (upload the module), but you can disable either step with configuration (see action.yml).

 For more information about the parameters, look at: